Semeriuss/LiberNet/README.md

 https://courses.edx.org/courses/course-v1:HarvardX+CS50W+Web/course/

-Name of Application: LiberNet
+Name of Application: LiberNet <br />
-Purpose: To search books from a local database and get details from an API (Google Books)
+Purpose: To search books from a local database and get details from an API (Google Books) <br />
-Used: Python (Flask), Bootstrap, HTML, CSS, JS
+Used: Python (Flask), Bootstrap, HTML, CSS, JS <br />

 How to use
 - Register